 It can take months or years to recover from a dog bite and children can develop a lifelong fear of dogs.
 Victims commonly report emotional injuries with symptoms like nightmares, anxiety attacks, agoraphobia, and post-traumatic stress disorder.

 Plus, you’re often facing a stack of medical bills.
 Dog bites cause deep lacerations, especially to the face, hands, and arms.
 You may need plastic surgery, ongoing doctor’s visits, and physical therapy just to get back to normal.
 Why should you pay these bills when someone else’s dog is responsible for what happened?

-McCoy & Sparks can help you hold the right person accountable for your dog injuries.
-Under Kentucky law, you have the right to bring a claim and sue a dog’s owner for the harm you suffer as a result of their animal’s behavior.
-Call 1-844-4KY-WINS to speak to an experienced lawyer who has a caring and compassionate approach to dog bite lawsuits.
+McCoy & Sparks law office can help you hold the right person accountable for your dog injuries.
+Under Kentucky law, you have the right to bring a claim and sue a dog’s owner to recover compensation for the harm you suffered as a result of their animal’s behavior.
+Call 1-844-4KY-WINS to speak to an experienced personal injury lawyer who has a caring and compassionate approach to dog bite lawsuits.